anthony2025/roses-daycare/README.md

-Static responsive webpage made for Rose's Daycare LLC, you can see this live at: https://rosesdaycare.io/
+Static responsive webpage made for Rose's Daycare LLC, you can see this live at: https://roses-daycare.firebaseapp.com

-### To Do
+### TODO
- * change .wrapper to :host
+ * test .wrapper containers again
+ * improve directory structure
+ * it needs more signika
+ * compomentarize further